 For larger projects of 600 square feet or more, large equipment is needed to help with the excavation, large boulder placement and material handling.
 Once the decision is made to bring in a piece of machinery, you can take full advantage of it.

-Typically, large projects run over $10,000.
+Typically, large projects run over $17,000.
 Skid-steers and backhoes are the two most common pieces of equipment, but cranes and loaders can be used as well.
 A skid-steer can be effective in excavating the top shelves of the pond, but the bottom and final shaping should still be done with hand tools.
-A good backhoe operator can maneuver around enough to do quite a bit of digging, but some handwork is still necessary to clean things up.
+A good backhoe operator can maneuver around enough to do quite a bit of digging, but some handwork is still necessary.
 If you don’t own heavy machinery due to cost, you can subcontract the machine work.
 The cost of the subcontractor is calculated into the price of the project.

-Whenever heavy equipment is added to a project, remember to add additional time to the project for equipment-related damage to the surrounding property that may need to be repaired or, at the very least, discussed with the clients.
+Whenever heavy equipment is involved, remember you may need additional time to repair damage to the surrounding property.
+At the very least, discuss the impact of heavy machinery with clients.
 This includes ruts and compacted or destroyed turf.

-Sometimes there is a little more to excavation than meets the eye, but it’s still fairly basic and just requires some common sense.
-If you start your project on the right foot and avoid creating extra work for yourself, everything else will fall into place, and you’ll undoubtedly save time and money in the process.
+Sometimes there is a little more to pond excavation than meets the eye, but it’s still fairly basic.
+If you start your project on the right foot you can avoid creating extra work for yourself.
+Everything else will fall into place, and you’ll undoubtedly save time and money in the process.